fpvandoorn/Dagstuhl-tables/README.md

   <!-- * Let `d(c1,c2) = sum_{l ∈ c2} s(l) - max(l - |c1|, 0)`.
 Then `s(c1,c2) ≤ d(c1,c2) ≤ s(c2)`.
   * Conjecture: `s(c1, c2) ≤ d(opt,opt)` whenever `s(c2) ≤ s(c1)` and `c1` and `c2` are non-dominated. (this is true, but I haven't figured out the precise argument yet) -->
   * This means that after `T+1` days at most `s(opt) + T * s` connections can be made, which gives a lower bound for the number of days.
   * The Mathematica function doing this is given in `lowerbound.txt`.
 It is not optimal, and is not necessarily increasing in `n`.
-I'm quite sure it is correct though.
+In some cases we can probably increase the lower bound by 1 using a similar but more precise argument.

 ### Upper Bounds:
 * `↖`/`←`: The relation `T(n+1,k+1) ≤ T(n,k)` can be used as an upper bound.
 See [Relations](#relations).